It won’t happen in a week, and it might take longer than a month, but raising your credit score by 200 points is possible.

 To avoid identity theft, consider freezing your report, limiting who can see or use it without your say-so.
 Note that you might need to unfreeze it, perhaps at a nominal cost, whenever applying for new credit.

 2. Find and fix any errors

-Noisette’s 114-point success story was made possible, in part, by disputing errors on her client’s credit report.
+Noisette said that one of her biggest success stories — a 114 credit-score gain in a single month — was made possible, in part, by disputing errors on her client’s credit report.